 If you find yourself scratching your head with the latest slime obsession, keep in mind that making slime is actually science!
-Slime is chemistry.
-Polymers and Non-newtonian fluids can be a little confusing for young kids, but our short lesson in basic slime science is a perfect way to introduce the science behind the slime to your kids.
-We LOVE homemade slime.
+Slime is chemistry!
+Polymers and Non-newtonian fluids can be a little confusing for young kids, but our short lesson in the science of slime is a perfect way to introduce the science behind the slime to your kids.
+We LOVE homemade slime!

 First off, have you ever made a really good homemade slime with your kids?
 If you haven’t (or even if you have), make sure to check out our collection of the BEST HOMEMADE SLIME RECIPES.
-We actually have 4 basic slime recipes from which all our themes revolve around.
+We actually have 5 basic slime recipes which are the foundation for all our slime variations.

 Making slime has proven to be extremely fascinating for kids and adults of all ages, but you might not be familiar with the basic slime science.
-This is great to share with kids who love slime because there’s a great learning opportunity built into this incredibly hands-on activity.
+This is great to share with kids who love slime because it’s an awesome learning opportunity already built into an incredibly fun hands-on activity.

-Slimy science starts with the right ingredients including the right kind of glue and the right slime activators.
+Slime science starts with the best slime ingredients including the right kind of glue and the right slime activators.
 You can see all our recommended slime making supplies here.
-The right glue is a PVA (polyvinyl- acetate) washable school glue.
+The best glue is a PVA (polyvinyl- acetate) washable school glue.

-Chemistry is all about states of matter including liquids, solids, and gasses.
-It is all about the way different materials are put together, and how they are made up including atoms and molecules.
+Slime involves chemistry!
+Chemistry is all about states of matter including liquids, solids, and gases.
+It is all about the way different materials are put together, and how they are made up of atoms and molecules.
 Additionally, chemistry is how these materials act under different conditions.

-Slime is a Non-newtonian fluid.
-A Non-newtonian fluid is neither a liquid or a solid.
-It can be picked up like a solid, but it also will ooze like a liquid. slime does not have its own shape.
-Slime can also change it’s shape to fill whatever container it’s placed in.
+Slime is a non-Newtonian fluid.
+A non-Newtonian fluid is neither a liquid or a solid.
+It can be picked up like a solid, but it also will ooze like a liquid.
+Slime does not have its own shape.
+You will notice your slime change it’s shape to fill whatever container it’s placed in.
 However, it can also be bounced like a ball because of it’s elasticity.

 Pull the slime slowly and it flows more freely.
 If you pull it quickly, the slime will break off more easily because you are breaking apart the chemical bonds.

 You can experiment with the viscosity or thickness of slime using our basic slime recipes.
 Can you change the viscosity of slime with the amount of slime activator you use?
-We show you how to set up your own slimy experiments in the link below.
+We show you how to set up your own slime science experiments in the link below.

-We have NEW Teacher’s Guide for purchase.
-24 pages of AWESOME slime science activities, information, and printable sheets.
-Click here.
+24 pages of AWESOME slime science activities, resources, and printable worksheets for you!!